alxmsl/enw/README.md

 # enw

-Watcher for environment variables that have defined using dotenv
+Watcher for environment variables that have been defined using dotenv